I’m an ICF-approved Certified Professional Life Coach. In addition I have 15 years of relationship 12-Step experience and training.

 - Abandoning Yourself Because of Love and/or Sex Addiction

-When your self-esteem grows you’ll find the man in your life will either treat you better or leave.
-(Or you might give him the boot!)
+When your self-esteem grows you’ll find the romantic partner in your life will either treat you better or leave.
+(Or you might give him/her the boot!)

 I’ll work with you on building a Mental Health Village that will support you long after our work is done, so you will always have a recovery infrastructure.

 This will include members of my private Recovery Road-Warrior Facebook group, the right Twelve-Step group and a thriving relationship with a Higher Power of your own understanding even if you are an agnostic or an atheist.